Summer Solstice - the Longest Day - Litha - Midsummer.

 At Litha, our farming Ancestors could kick back and relax a bit, knowing Mother Nature was doing her thing!… its no coincidence that we still all pause for a break in the summer… the schools break-up, we take our holidays.
 Now is a social time, a time for community and connection, to see and feel the abundance all around us, to notice not only the growth of nature, our gardens, maybe our crops, but also bring attention to our own spiritual growth… how are the intentions and seeds that we planted earlier in the year within us flourishing?

 All around the world, all cultures and traditions celebrate the solstices in some way, here in the UK we can trace back as far as Stonehenge, which dates back over 5,000 years, meaning that honouring this special time has been part of our culture, heritage and in our psyches since the beginning of our history.
 The Sun is at its maximum power now, energy is high and it is a time for rejoicing, a period of pause when we can bask in its warmth, knowing that the crops are ripening in the fields, the frantic fertile period of Spring has passed, life is filled with abundance.
 The Solstice was a time of celebration and a break from the norm.
 Many cultures believed that magic took place on the night of the Summer Solstice, with fairies showing themselves to humans, while evil spirits were dispelled from their lives.
-Different cultures around the world celebrate the Summer Solstice in different ways, but with the same theme recurring, celebrating the energy and feel good factor of the warmth and light! (more info on how other cultures celebrate can be found in my 2020 Litha blog)
+Different cultures around the world celebrate the Summer Solstice in different ways, but with the same theme recurring, celebrating the energy and feel good factor of the warmth and light!

 As with all our Pagan festivals and rituals, there is no one “right” way to celebrate, it’s all about doing what feels right for you.

 But back to the Summer Solstice!
-It is considered one of the most joyful Sabbats of the year.
+It, along with Beltane, is considered one of the most joyful Sabbats of the year.
 This is when people gathered (and still gather) at Stonehenge as well as at many other sacred sites around the country for day and night long celebrations watching the sun align and shine through a certain point in the structure.
 In its most basic essence, this day is a celebration of the sun and that it is still shining on us.
 It will go out one day and we should revel in the fact that we were born at this point in the Earth’s evolution.
 The solstice also holds deeper nature metaphors for life, fertility, and the cycle of time and seasons.
 No matter what your view of spirituality or nature, the sun and summertime is always a thing worth celebrating.

 We can give thanks and feel gratitude for all the abundance that we have in our lives.
 Even in the darkest of nights there is always a glimmer of light, and we can always find something or someone to show appreciation for.